mjpernot/rmq-sysmon/README.md

 # Classification (U)

 # Description:
-  Python program that processes Admin Monitoring emails in RabbitMQ, will process a number of different data types in the report, and will save the report to a specified directory.
+  Python program that processes administration monitoring emails in RabbitMQ.
+The program will process a number of different data types in the report, and will be able to save the report to a specified directory.

 ###  This README file is broken down into the following sections: